 The starting grid for the respective races is determined in the free trainings indicated on the timetable.
 In this case, the fastest training time is taken from all times marked as qualifying periods for determining the starting position.
 We start with 3 riders per row.
 The starting position is valid for all races of the class on the respective weekend.
 The starting place of participants who are not participating in the second race remains empty.
 We use the 3 riders per row- system.

 There will be a round trip, after which each participant takes his starting place.
 For this purpose, staff of Bike Promotion is in the starting grid and helps you to find the right starting place.
 It is advisable to get an overview of the starting position (markings on the road) at the start / finish straight before the race, in order not to lose time in finding the starting position.

-After the warmup round, the starting position is taken again.
-The starter (standing before the starting position) leaves the runway as soon as all riders stand in their place, showing with the red flag, on the start track.
+Start procedure: The starter (standing in front of the starting grid) leaves the track as soon as all riders stand in their place, showing with the red flag to the start lights.
 Subsequently, the start enable is effected by means of the traffic signal.
 In this case, the traffic light will first jump to RED and after 2-5 seconds it will turn OFF, which is the signal to start.
-In exceptional cases - for example if the traffic light is bad - the start can also be enabled by means of a flag signal.
+In exceptional cases - for example if the traffic light is bad - the start can also be enabled by means of a green flag signal.